Blockstream/satellite-api/README.md

 ### GET /orders/sent  ###

 Retrieves a list of up to 20 sent orders in reverse chronological order.
-For pagination, optionally specify a `before` parameter (in ISO 8601 format) that specifies that the 20 orders immediately prior to the given time be returned.
+For pagination, optionally specify a `before` parameter (in ISO 8601 format) that specifies that the 20 orders immediately before the given time be returned.

 ```bash
 curl $SATELLITE_API/orders/sent